Parth20401/MDPS/README.md

-## Models with their Accuracy of Prediction
+## Diseases with their prediction accuracy and best model

 | Disease        | Best Algorithm           | Accuracy |
 | -------------- | ------------------------ | -------- |